See common questions and answers below image!

-We will cater to loans of up to S$3M.
+We will cater to notes of up to S$3M.

 What amount of the property valuation is being loaned?

-We will be capping the loan amounts to 70% of the property valuation or $3M, whichever lower, to cater for any market fluctuations.
+We will be capping the note amounts to 80% (more commonly 70%) or less of the property valuation or $3M, whichever lower, to cater for any market fluctuations.

 What is LTV and how is it important?

-LTV or Loan to Value is a ratio that determines the loan amount given as a percentage of the value of the Property.
-For example, if the loan taken is $1,500,000 and the property is valued at $3,000,000, the LTV will be 50%.
+LTV or Loan to Value is a ratio that determines the note amount given as a percentage of the value of the Property.
+For example, if the note taken is $1,500,000 and the property is valued at $3,000,000, the LTV will be 50%.
 Property value is provided by independent valuers who also work with banks.

-The loan values are usually capped at max of 70% of the property valuation, which provides around 30% buffer for unforeseen shifts in property prices that result in properties being devalued.
+The note values are usually capped at max of 70% of the property valuation, which provides around 30% buffer for unforeseen shifts in property prices that result in properties being devalued.